Countless supplements on the market claim to offer a quick way to lose excess weight.

 Some research shows that Garcinia Cambogia suppresses appetite and promotes weight loss.

 Glucomannan is a type of soluble fiber derived from the edible roots of the konjac plant.

 Because it can absorb up to 50 times its weight in water, it is used as a weight-loss supplement to increase fullness and reduce appetite.

 How It Works: Glucomannan is understood to stimulate weight loss by reducing appetite, increasing feelings of fullness, slowing down digestion, and blocking the absorption of fat and protein.

-A review of six studies found that 1.24–3.99 grams of glucomannan per day for up to 12 weeks resulted in short-term weight loss of up to 6.6 pounds (3 kg).
+A review of six studies found that 1.24–3.99 grams of glucomannan per day for up to 12 weeks resulted in a short-term weight loss of 6.6 pounds (3 kg).

-However, the researchers concluded that the results were not statistically significant and that larger, longer-term studies are needed.
+However, the researchers concluded that the results were not statistically significant and that more extensive, longer-term studies are needed.